How can we help you?

 Bruxism has also been identified as a migraine trigger in some people because it causes strain in the muscles of the temples, which irritates the nerves.
 It’s also a common trigger for temporomandibular joint disorder, or TMJ.
 This condition causes pain in the jaws, neck, and shoulders as well as other issues.

-Common Factors Of TMJ
+Common Symptoms Of TMJ & Teeth Grinding

 - Chronic bruxism (grinding and clenching of your teeth)